Graham Reid | | 2 min read

 When he sings about "the good ol' days before it all fell through" it is as much about the times in which we live as something personal ("the kids don't want my cigarettes around . . .").

-Haggard knows himself better than anyone, so he produced this one in his own studio and it came out on the same label as Tom Waits' more recent work (Anti) and it allows hm touch base with much of his past (Honky Tonk Mama) with his small and sympathetic band.
+Haggard knew himself better than anyone, so produced this one in his own studio, it came out on the same label as Tom Waits' more recent work (Anti) and it allows him to touch base with much of his past (Honky Tonk Mama) with his small and sympathetic band.

 It sounds effortless, especially on laidback material like Crazy Moon.